NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 but we would like to use the accurate DG model when performing actual triangulation from the cameras to the ground.

-RPC and Pinhole Camera Models
+RPC and Pinhole camera models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Map-projected images can also be used with RPC and Pinhole camera